-PHYSICAL SCIENCE (PHY)
+PHYSICAL SCIENCE (PHYS)

-PHY 110 PHYSICAL SCIENCE (3)
+PHYS 1100 PHYSICAL SCIENCE (3)

 This course is a survey of the five physical sciences, dealing with matter and energy from atoms to stars.
 Topics in physics, chemistry, geology, meteorology, and astronomy will be studied, with the basic concepts in each discipline covered.

-Prerequisite: MTH 099 or comparable proficiencies on math placement exam
+(Previously known as PHY 110) Prerequisite: MATH 0900 or comparable proficiencies on math placement exam

-PHY 111 PHYSICAL SCIENCE LABORATORY (1)
+PHYS 1104 PHYSICAL SCIENCE LABORATORY (1)

-Laboratory course to accompany PHY 110.
+Laboratory course to accompany PHYS 1100.
 Investigations in physics, chemistry, geology, meteorology, and astronomy.
-Prerequisite: MTH 099 or comparable proficiencies on math placement exam.
-Pre- or Co-requisite: PHY 110
+(Previously known as PHY 111) Pre/Co-requisite: PHYS 1100; Prerequisite: MATH 0900 or comparable proficiencies on math placement exam

-PHY 120 APPLIED PHYSICS (3)
+PHYS 1200 APPLIED PHYSICS (3)

 An introduction to concepts and theories of the physical universe, including motion, electricity, magnetism, light, and the fundamental constituents of matter as applied to the various programs of study.
-Prerequisite: MTH 110 or consent of instructor
+(Previously known as PHY 120) Prerequisite: MATH 1100 or consent of instructor

-PHY 121 APPLIED PHYSICS LABORATORY (1)
+PHYS 1204 APPLIED PHYSICS LABORATORY (1)

-Laboratory course to accompany PHY 120.
+Laboratory course to accompany PHYS 1200.
 Investigations in physics, chemistry, geology, meteorology, and astronomy.
 Investigates concepts and theories of the physical universe, including motion, electricity, magnetism, light, and the fundamental constituents of matter.
-Prerequisite: MTH 099 or comparable proficiencies on math placement exam.
-Pre- or Co-requisite: PHY 120
+(Previously known as PHY 121) Pre/Co-requisite: PHYS 1200; Prerequisite: MATH 0900 or comparable proficiencies on math placement exam.

-PHY 290 SPECIAL TOPICS (1-3)
+PHYS 2900 SPECIAL TOPICS (1-3) (Previously known as PHY 290)

-PHY 299 INTERNSHIP/PRACTICUM (3)
+PHYS 2990 INTERNSHIP/PRACTICUM (3) (Previously known as PHY 299)

-PSYCHOLOGY (PSY)
+PSYCHOLOGY (PSYC)

-PSY 110 INTRODUCTION TO PSYCHOLOGY (3)
+PSYC 1810 INTRODUCTION TO PSYCHOLOGY (3)

 An introduction to the science of psychology including the application of critical thinking to the study of learning theory, memory, personality, growth and development, biological and neurological aspects, abnormal behavior, therapies, intelligence, motivation, emotion, sensation, perception, and theoretical perspectives.
+(Previously known as PSY 110)

-PSY 200 HUMAN SEXUALITY (3)
+PSYC 2000 HUMAN SEXUALITY (3)

 This is an introductory level course designed to explore human sexuality issues.
 Human sexuality encompasses a broad spectrum of human behaviors: biological systems, sexual responsiveness, sexual functioning, and sexual dysfunction.
 The student will review and discuss current treatment modalities utilized in sexuality issues and dysfunctions.
+(Previously known as PSY 200)

-PSY 203 DEVELOPMENTAL PSYCHOLOGY (3)
+PSYC 2030 DEVELOPMENTAL PSYCHOLOGY (3)

 Students will study human development from conception to death, emphasizing biological, cognitive, emotional, social, and personality development.
-Scientific approaches for studying developmental psychology will stress the importance of research methodology and research findings across the life span.
+Scientific approaches for studying developmental psychology will stress the importance of research methodology and research findings across the lifespan.
 Theories of development and applications to real world problems will provide a context for understanding how humans change during the life-cycle.
-Prerequisite: PSY 110
+(Previously known as PSY 203) Prerequisite: PSYC 1810

-PSY 250 ABNORMAL PSYCHOLOGY (3)
+PSYC 2500 ABNORMAL PSYCHOLOGY (3)

 This course will compare and contrast the Native American and non-Native cultural perspectives regarding abnormal psychology.
 Both Native American and non-Native concepts of traditional and contemporary views and issues will be explored.
 The rationale for this course is to facilitate student awareness into the following concepts: myths of mental illness, identification of "abnormal behavior" and other relevant terminology, etiology, diagnosis, symptomatology, treatment strategies, and therapies regarding abnormal psychology.
-Prerequisite: PSY 110
+(Previously known as PSY 250) Prerequisite: PSYC 1810

-PSY 290 SPECIAL TOPICS (1-3)
+PSYC 2900 SPECIAL TOPICS (1-3) (Previously known as PSY 290)

-SOCIOLOGY (SOC)
+SOCIOLOGY (SOCI)

-SOC 110 INTRODUCTION TO SOCIOLOGY (3)
+SOCI 1010 INTRODUCTION TO SOCIOLOGY (3)

 Introduction to the basic principles of sociology, including the study of sociological research, theoretical perspectives, culture, socialization, social structure, social institutions, deviance, inequalities of class, race/ethnicity, gender, and age, as well as stratification, demography, and population.
+(Previously known as SOC 110)

-SOC 140 INTRODUCTION TO CULTURAL ANTHROPOLOGY (3)
+SOCI 1400 INTRODUCTION TO CULTURAL ANTHROPOLOGY (3)

 This course studies the nature of human culture as an adaptive mechanism.
 The traditional aspects of culture, kinship, social organization technology and their application to modern culture will be emphasized.
+(Previously known as SOC 140)

-SOC 288 STATISTICS FOR SOCIAL SCIENCES (3)
+SOCI 2880 STATISTICS FOR SOCIAL SCIENCES (3)